sveinung/writings/maintainable_backbone_tests.md

 `beforeEach` for this type of setup.
 However, there are significant problems with this approach.

-First of all, when we have a lot of tests in a single file it's often quite hard to find a setup that works for _all tests_.
-Also, we often needed to jump to the `beforeEach` to see the current state of the code, which can be a hassle.
-Additionally, it's also possible to have several `describe`s inside each other, and therefore also several `beforeEach`s who all work on setting up the state.
-Often it could be quite hard to understand the state of the object we were testing.
+First of all, when we have many tests in a single file it's often difficult to find a setup that works for _all the tests_.
+Also, we often needed to jump to the `beforeEach` to see the current state of the code.
+This could be a hassle, especially when there was a lot of setup in the `beforeEach`.

+Additionally, it's also possible to have several `describe`s inside each other in Jasmine, and therefore potentially several `beforeEach`s who all work on setting up the state.
+In our experience it could at times be quite hard to understand the state of the object we were testing.

 Now we prefer to use creation methods instead.
 So, for us the first step towards a cleaner test is to move view creation into a helper: